Monotonicity of the Laplace Transform for Tomography in Dissipative Systems: A Non-Iterative Imaging Method Based on Monotonicity

-In this Section, we prove that the solution of \eqref{eq:GovWF_exp} exists and it is unique, if $\lambda$ is larger than $-1/\tau_1(\eta)$ where $\tau_1$ is the largest eigenvalue for problem \eqref{eq:modes}.
-The following results hold. \begin{proposition} The operator $\OP_C \eta \OP_C \OH_{A_1} \left( \lambda \right) \not\preceq \OH_{A_2} \left( \lambda \right), A_1 \not\subset A_2.$$ \end{proposition} The concept of monotonicity in transfer functions allows to develop an imaging algorithm that doesn't require iterative calculations.
-Hereafter the key steps of the method are summarized for the sake of completeness.
+\end{proposition} The concept of monotonicity in transfer functions allows the development of an imaging algorithm that does not require iterative calculations.
+Hereafter, the key steps of the method are summarized for completeness.